jwong12/PizzaOrdering/README.md

-# PizzaO
+# Pizza Ordering REST API
-A Node.JS web application to submit pizza orders, make customized DB queries and fetch recent orders.
-Accomplished complex schema designs and faster queries by using MongoDB over SQL.
-Enforced the documents’ data type consistency by doing JSON Schema validation with the Mongoose library.
-Increased the reliability and scalability of the system by implementing REST API design patterns.
+A Node.JS web application to add pizza orders, make dynamic NoSQL queries and fetch recent orders.
+Used MongoDB over SQL to accomplish complex schema designs and data type consistency.
+Increased the reliability and scalability of the system by implementing RESTful API design patterns.

 ## Installation
 In order to run this project, you will need to install the following modules and templating engine.